akkinoc/orika-spring-boot-starter/README.md

 ## Supported versions

 This artifact supports the following versions.
-Older versions may also work, but we have not tested it.
+Older versions might also work, but we have not tested it.

 * Java 8
 * Spring Boot 1.4.0 or higher